Hexagram 42益Increase

 — Legge (1882)

 Line 2 is the centred yin in the lower trigram and carries the same ten-pair-tortoise-shells image as line 5 of Hexagram 41 — the structural twin.
-In Decrease the gift arrives at the yielding ruler whose earlier sacrifice has produced it; in Increase the gift arrives at line 2, the centred yielding actor positioned to receive cleanly.
+In Decrease the gift arrives at the yielding ruler whose earlier sacrifice has produced it; in Increase the gift arrives at line 2, the centred yielding position, ready to receive cleanly.
 The instruction is twofold. 永貞吉 — persevere in firm correctness, fortune — and then the unusual second clause: 王用享于帝 — let the king offer this to the highest.
 The line is naming the only correct destination of the unrefusable gift.

 益之用凶事,無咎。有孚中行,告公用圭。